beviu/m2-internship/report.typ

 = Measuring execution time <execution-time-measurement-method>

+#inline-note[Explain why kprobes and other alternatives were not considered.]

 == RDTSC

 The execution time of the operations we measure is in the order of a few